 Members of Guernica 37 have previously coordinated a transitional justice programme in Syria which included detailed needs assessments, institution-building for documenting war crimes, and the training of legal professionals.

 Guernica 37 also led a Foreign and Commonwealth Office investigative mission to document human rights abuses in Syria.

 Moreover, Guernica 37 briefed the UN Security Council on international crimes committed by the Assad’s regime and on a potential referral to the jurisdiction of the International Criminal Court.
 Chambers also represented six Syrian-American plaintiffs in the United States Federal Court in the District of Colombia seeking reparations under the Aliens Torts Claims Act and the Foreign Services Immunities Act.

-We are currently representing victims and leading an international investigation into the Cesar evidence—compiled by a Syrian defector who documented the mass starvation, torture and execution of several thousand civilian detainees in the wide network of Syrian detention centres—and into widespread sexual slavery and violence against the Yazidi people as a constituent act of genocide.
+We are currently representing victims and leading an international investigation into the Caesar evidence—compiled by a Syrian defector who documented the mass starvation, torture and execution of several thousand civilian detainees in the wide network of Syrian detention centres—and into widespread sexual slavery and violence against the Yazidi people as a constituent act of genocide.

 Part of the legal team advising on the Syrian ‘Caesar’ evidence;

 Criminal complaint against Syrian Government filed in Spain